Degree: Combined BS/MS

 Description of Major

-The English Education program is a combined BS/MS degree program.
-The BS/MS program requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
-Admission to the graduate portion of the combined degree program requires a 3.00 upper-division undergraduate GPA and official GRE scores (Verbal: 146, Quantitative: 140, Writing: 3.0).
-Students must complete the Master's portion of the combined-degree program to receive the Bachelor's degree.
+The English Education program is a combined BS/MS degree pathway.
+The BS/MS pathway requires two years of upper-division undergraduate coursework plus one additional year of graduate coursework.
+Admission to the graduate portion of the combined degree pathway requires a 3.00 upper-division undergraduate GPA.

 Prerequisite Coursework: (6 hours)